-If shareholder approval for this proposal is not obtained at the Annual Meeting, we will not issue any Excess Dividend Shares or any Excess Conversion/Redemption Shares and will be required to pay any amounts that could have been satisfied by the issuance of such shares in cash.
+If shareholder approval for this proposal is not obtained at the Annual Meeting, we will not issue any Excess Shares and will be required to pay any amounts that could have been satisfied by the issuance of such shares in cash.
 This may result in a cash shortage at certain future dates.
 In addition, if shareholder approval is not obtained, we will be required to hold an additional shareholder meeting within six months of the Annual Meeting and each calendar quarter thereafter until such approval is obtained.

 Approval of this proposal requires an affirmative vote of a majority of the votes cast on the proposal at the Annual Meeting.
-Abstentions and broker non-votes will have no effect on the outcome of the vote.
+Abstentions and broker nonvotes will have no effect on the outcome of the vote.